aaikedw/fada-import-specs/FADA-import-specs-new.md

 ### 4.4 Data load
 Load data in flat taxon, speciesProfile, Reference and Distribution table in staging area.

+**New:** Before proceeding to the next steps any species with the isFreshwater flag “N” or the isExtinct flag “Y” should be deleted.

 ### 4.5 Validation
 #### Data in staging tables